geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex3_Implement_PW_Mgmt.md

 			- **Never4get!!**

-14. Select **Save**.

-15. Log out and try to log in to a random account using one of these banned passwords.
-Since you set the **Lockout threshold** to **3**, you will need to try logging in 3 times using one or more of the banned passwords to trigger the Smart Lockout threshold.

-16. When the Smart Lockout threshold is triggered, you should receive the following message while the account is locked: **Your account is temporarily locked to prevent unauthorized use.
-Try again later, and if you still have trouble, contact your admin.**
+14. Select **Save** on the menu bar at the top of the page.

+15. You should now test the banned password functionality.
+Select Holly Spencer's user icon in the upper right corner of the screen, and in the menu that appears select **Change password**.

+16. A new tab will open displaying the **change password** window.
+Enter **Pa55w.rd** in the **Old password** field, enter **Never4get!!** in the **Create new password** and **Confirm new password** fields, and then select **submit**.
+Note the error message that you receive.

+17. In your browser, close the **Change password** tab.

+18. You should now test the lockout threshold functionality.
+In the **My Dashboard - Azure Active Directory admin center** tab, select Holly Spencer's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

+19. Once you are signed out as Holly, the **Pick an account** window will appear.
+Select **Use another account**.

+20. In the **Sign in** window, enter **laura@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is the tenant suffix ID assigned to you by your lab hosting provider), and then select **Next**.

+21. On the **Enter password** window, enter any mix of letters and then select **Sign in**.
+Note the invalid password error message.
+Repeat this step 2 more times.
+Since you set the **Lockout threshold** to **3**, note the error message that you receive after the third attempt.
+Laura's account has been temporarily locked to prevent unauthorized access. <br/>

-17. Try logging in immediately after receiving this message.
-You should be prohibited from doing so until after the **90 second lockout duration** that you set.
+	**Note:** You will be prohibited from logging in as Laura until after the **90 second lockout duration** that you set earlier.

-18. After 90 seconds, try logging in again to verify that you can once again attempt to log in.
+22. After 90 seconds, try logging in again to verify that you can log in.

 # End of Lab 5